goodvibes2/BackupGnuCashLinux/src/backupgnucash/README.md

  or
  https://github.com/goodvibes2/BackupGnuCashLinux/blob/master/dist/BackupGnuCash.jar
 ```
-Being Java bytecode build from the same Java source files, either of the above
+Being Java bytecode built from the same Java source files, either of the above
 should work in either GNU/Linux or Windows.

-To download BackupGnuCash,jar
+To download BackupGnuCash.jar

 Paste either of the above URL's into a web browser,
 **Right** click on the **Raw** button, **Save target as**,